danielnuk/danielnuk.github.io/_posts/2023-09-21-Weak-Showers.md

 title: Some Weak Showers
 ---
 ## September 21 2023
-<p>Some more weak showers which looked marginally photogenic for a short time.</p>
+<p>Some more weak showers which looked marginally photogenic for a short time, and just before I got hit with heavy rain.</p>
 <img src="/assets/images/blog/P1040106.jpg" alt="Weak Showers">